wso2/docs-choreo-dev/en/docs/tutorials/connect-your-own-github-repository-to-choreo.md

 # Connect Your Own GitHub Repository to Choreo

-By default, Choreo provides a source repository from an internal Choreo-managed GitHub organization to maintain the source code of a Choreo component at the time you create it.
+By default, Choreo provides a source repository from an internal Choreo-managed GitHub organization to maintain the source code of a Choreo component at the time of creation.
 This repository is created in a Choreo-owned GitHub organization and is not accessible to the user outside of Choreo.
-Therefore its not ideal for scenarios where multiple developers need to develop a component in collaboration.
+Therefore,  collaborative development is **not** recommended with the default approach.

-Choreo also allows you to connect your own GitHub repository to maintain the source code of components you create.
-This capability enables multiple developers to work together on a particular Choreo component by collaborating via pull requests on a shared repository.
-Furthermore, this allows the developers to keep the source repository within their control and adhere any enterprise specific best practices or development guildelines (PR checks, code analysis and styling preferences, etc.).
+Choreo supports collaborative development by allowing you to connect your own GitHub repository.
+This capability lets you maintain the source code of the components you create and enables collaborative-development on a particular Choreo component via pull requests on a shared repository.
+Furthermore, this allows the developers to keep the source repository within their control and adhere to enterprise-specific best practices or development guidelines (PR checks, code analysis, styling preferences, etc.).

 You can opt to connect your own GitHub repository to Choreo when you create any of the following components:
 - REST API